-Nels has been an advisor at the Sundance Edit Lab and has shared his experience on panels at Tribeca, Sundance, Full Frame, and True/False Film Festivals.
-He has mentored projects for True/False/Catapult Film Fund and S.F.
-Rough Cuts, and has given presentations for the Karen Schmeer Film Editing Fellowship/Sundance D.F.P. and Docs In Progress.
-Nels was also the editor of BUZKASHI BOYS, an Oscar-nominated fiction short produced and edited in Kabul, Afghanistan and was nominated for an Emmy for Outstanding Editing at DAN RATHER REPORTS.
-He has advised numerous projects as an editorial consultant.
+Nels has been an advisor at the Sundance Labs and has shared his experience on panels at Tribeca, Sundance, IDFA, Full Frame, Camden, and True/False Film Festivals.
+He has mentored projects for True/False/Catapult Film Fund, Tribeca Film Institute, BAVC, Film Independent, and S.F.
+Rough Cuts, and has given presentations for the Karen Schmeer Film Editing Fellowship/Sundance D.F.P., IDA's Getting Real Conference, and D.C.'s Docs In Progress.
+Nels was also the editor of the fictional short film BUZKASHI BOYS, which was produced and edited in Kabul, Afghanistan and nominated for an Academy Award.

 Based in Oakland, California, Nels holds an MFA in film production from USC.
 Before becoming an editor, he worked in a gold mine, lived in a redwood tree, and earned degrees in English and electrical engineering from Rice University.
-He has two terrific kids, ages zero and three.
+He has two terrific kids, ages one and four.